reduxjs/redux/docs/usage/structuring-reducers/NormalizingStateShape.md

 - Each "data table" should store the individual items in an object, with the IDs of the items as keys and the items themselves as the values.
 - Any references to individual items should be done by storing the item's ID.
 - Arrays of IDs should be used to indicate ordering.

+Redux Toolkit's [`createEntityAdapter`](https://redux-toolkit.js.org/api/createEntityAdapter) implements this shape for you as `{ ids: [], entities: {} }`, and generates the reducer functions and selectors for working with it.
+The examples on this page use the equivalent field names `allIds` and `byId` so that the structure is spelled out, but the idea is the same: one lookup object keyed by ID, plus one array of IDs for ordering.

 An example of a normalized state structure for the blog example above might look like: